Alpha-Blend-Interactive/docs/docs/official/legal/tos.md

 §5.10 Avatars and worlds with the intent to disturb or annoy other players are forbidden.

+§5.11 You may never label other peoples work as yours.
+This includes but is not limited to music, images, videos and more.

 ### 6 - Platform content creation
 > Generally, all content creation is permitted as long as the limits enforced by the ABI team are respected.
 These limits are mostly on the games side.
 You can find exceptions below.
 If there are any questions, you are free to contact us at team@abinteractive.net.